plugwise/python-plugwise/README.md

 - 'All' available Plugwise support by @bouwew (Bouwe), @brefra (Frank) and @CoMPaTech (Tom)
 - Upstreamed haanna/HA-core Anna, including all later products - 'Plugwise-Smile/Plugwise-HA/plugwise-beta` by @bouwew (Bouwe) & @CoMPaTech (Tom)
-- Networked Plugwise Anna module with custom_module - `haanna/anna-ha` via https://github.com/laetificat (Kevin)
+- Networked Plugwise Anna module with custom_module - [`haanna/anna-ha`](https://github.com/laetificat) (Kevin)
 - USB-based stick module with custom_module - `plugwise-stick/plugwise` by @brefra (Frank)
-- USB-plugwise module - `plugwise` by https://github.com/cyberjunky/python-plugwise (Ron) originally by https://github.com/aequitas/python-plugwise (Johan) (with reference only in license to Sven)
+- USB-plugwise module - [`plugwise`](https://github.com/cyberjunky/python-plugwise) (Ron) [originally](https://github.com/aequitas/python-plugwise) by (Johan) (with reference only in license to Sven)

-# Thanks
+## Thanks

 On behalf all of us, big thanks to Plugwise and community members @riemers and @tane from [HAshop](https://hashop.nl)for their support and obviously all our users and testers who dealt with our typos and challenges.
 Disclaimer, while we are communicating with Plugwise and they expressed their gratitude through their newsletter, we are not part of Plugwise as a company.
-We are just a bunch of guys anxious to get our (and your) Plugwise products working with Home Assistant.
+We are just a bunch of guys anxious to get our (and your) Plugwise products working with Home Assistant